karolinapikus/BestShopWeb/README.md

-# Workshop 1 - BestShop one-page website
+# BestShop one-page website

 This is my project for first workshop on my CodersLab programming course.
 Coded from skratch, based on delivered .XD project.

 ## Technologies used
-HTML5 + CSS
+HTML5 + CSS3

 ## Fonts used
 Raleway, Open Sans - Google Fonts Repository</br>